Sampling by averaging: A multiscale approach to score estimation: Experiment details

 All algorithms are initialised with samples drawn from a standard Gaussian distribution to ensure a fair comparison.
 This contrasts with the approach in \citet{grenioux2024stochastic}, where the initial samples are drawn using prior knowledge of the target distribution via a quantity denoted as $R_\pi$, which is upper bounded by the scalar variance of the target $\pi$.
 While we observe that initialising from this distribution can improve performance for our methods, such information is typically unavailable in real-world scenarios.
 Nevertheless, for the $\phi^4$ model, we consider the same implementation for SLIPS as described in \citet{grenioux2024stochastic}, given the complexity of this benchmark.

 Besides, to ensure consistency, all algorithms use the same number of energy evaluations, as detailed for each benchmark distribution in Table~\ref{results-energy-evaluations-table}.

 \paragraph{Hyperparameter selection} For each baseline algorithm, we perform a grid search over a predefined set of hyperparameter values.
-Selection is based on the corresponding performance metric, computed using 4096 samples across 30 random seeds to account for variability and ensure robustness.
-The selected hyperparameters for each algorithm, together with the tuning grids, are summarised below.
+Selection is based on the corresponding performance metric, computed using 4096 samples.
+The selected hyperparameters for each algorithm are summarised below.

 \begin{itemize} \item The SMC and AIS algorithms define a sequence of annealed distributions $\mu_k$ for $k \in [0, K]$.
 At each intermediate distribution, we perform $n = 64$ MCMC steps.
-The parameter $n_{\text{MCMC}}$ is selected from the interval $[20, 100]$ using a grid step of 4.
+The parameter $n_{\text{MCMC}}$ is selected from the interval $[20, 100]$ using a grid step of $4$.
 The total number of distributions $K$ is chosen such that the product $n \times K$ matches the number of target evaluations specified in Table~\ref{results-energy-evaluations-table}. \item For ULMC algorithm, we tune three hyperparameters: the mass $M$, the friction coefficient $\Gamma$ and the step size $h$.
 In all benchmarks, we fix the mass to the identity matrix $M = I$.
 The step size is chosen within the following grid $h\in\{0.001,\dots, 0.009, 0.01, \dots, 0.09, 0.10, 0.11, \dots, 0.20\}$.
 The selected values for the step sizes $h$ are provided in Table \ref{tab:hyperparameters_ULMC_PT}.
 Additionally, we use a non-constant friction coefficient.
 Specifically, when running the algorithm for $L$ steps, the friction coefficient remains constant at $\Gamma_{\min} = 1$ for the first $L/2$ steps and then increases linearly from $\Gamma_{\min}$ to $\Gamma_{\max} = 5$ during the remaining steps.
 The values of $\Gamma_{\min}$ and $\Gamma_{\max}$ are chosen within the grid $\{0.001, 0.005, 0.01, , \dots, 0.09, 0.1,\dots, 0.9, 1, 1.5, \dots, 10\}$.

 \item For the PT algorithm, the number of chains $K$ is selected from the interval $[1, 20]$ with a grid step of 2.
 The corresponding temperatures are chosen to be equally spaced on a logarithmic scale, with the minimum temperature fixed at 1 and the maximum temperature chosen from the grid $\{10^2, 10^3, 10^4, 10^5, 10^6, 10^7\}$.
 In our experiments, we use $K=5$ parallel chains with temperatures $\{1.0, 5.6, 31.6, $ $ 177.8, 1000.0\}$.
 Each chain employs a Hamiltonian Monte Carlo sampler with $n$ leapfrog steps per sample and a step size $h$ specified in Table \ref{tab:hyperparameters_ULMC_PT}.
 The grid for the step size is the same as that of ULMC.
 The number of leapfrog steps $n$ is chosen so that the total number of target evaluations matches the computational budget defined in Table~\ref{results-energy-evaluations-table}.